vprasadreddy/SharePoint-UI-ModalDialogBox/README.md

-# To show an alert message in a Modal Dialog Box in SharePoint
+# To show an alert message in SharePoint UI Modal Dialog Box.
 ```
 <html>
 <head>